polagoab/oci-revision-tagger-action/README.md

 ### `revision`

-The new revision tag or empty if no new revision was created
+The new revision tag or empty if no new revision was created.
+If the input image and digest are arrays and at least one new revisions has been created, this output will be an array of the same size where each entry matches the corresponding image.

 ### `digest`

-The digest of the image
+The digest of the image.
+If the input image and digest are arrays, this output will be an array of the same size and each entry matches the corresponding image.

 ## Example usage for a single image